 The primary grape used in making Prosecco is Glera: This ancient grape variety has been cultivated in the region for hundreds of years and is known for its fruity and aromatic qualities.
 Prosecco was the original name for the grape - it was changed to Glera as part of a push to help protect the region and avoid imitation.
 Glera must make up at least 85% of the blend, with local indigenous grape varieties permitted for the rest.

-It’s made using the Charmat Method: Unlike Champagne, which undergoes secondary fermentation in the bottle called Traditional Method, Prosecco is typically made using the Charmat method.
+Prosecco is made using the Charmat Method: Unlike Champagne, which undergoes secondary fermentation in the bottle called Traditional Method, Prosecco is typically made using the Charmat method.
 This involves secondary fermentation in large stainless steel tanks, which helps preserve the fresh and fruity character of the wine.
+The wine is then bottled under pressure to retain the bubble.

 While Prosecco has been produced for centuries, Rosé Prosecco has only existed since 2020: Pink sparkling wine is nothing new for the Prosecco region but it’s only recently that it’s been allowed to be called Rosé Prosecco.
 It’s made under strict rules that govern production methods, grape varieties and more.